IBM/trusted-service-identity/README.md

 ### Setup Cluster Nodes
 The following information is required to deploy TSI node-setup helm chart:
 * cluster name - name of the cluster.
 This must correspond to the actual name of the cluster
-* cluster region - label associated with the actual region for the data center (e.g. eu-de, dal09, wdc01) TSI currently supports 2 methods for signing JWT Tokens:
+* cluster region - label associated with the actual region for the data center (e.g. eu-de, us-south, eu-gb) TSI currently supports 2 methods for signing JWT Tokens:
 * using TPM2 - private keys are obtained directly from TPM using TPM wrapper (VTPM2)
 * using custom signing service JSS (JWT Signing Service)